seaarcpho/plugins/plugins/fileparser/README.md

 - `(?<=DELIM).+?(?=DELIM)`: match everything between two separators (that can be different from each other).
 - `(?![\\s\\S]*DELIM)(.*)$`: match everything after the last delimiter of its kind (until end of the string).

+In addition to the parserconfig file(s), fileparser must be registered and configured in pv's main config file like any other plugin:

 ### Arguments